mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 A more complete description of router options and what is available for a given router is included with the documentation of the router itself.

+#### `router_options`

+Option string given to the router module.
+The value of this parameter should be a comma-separated list of key-value pairs.
+See router specific documentation for more details.

 #### `filters`

 The filters option allow a set of filters to be defined for a service; requests from the client are passed through these filters before being sent to the router for dispatch to the backend server.
 The filters parameter takes one or more filter names, as defined within the filter definition section of the configuration file.
 Multiple filters are separated using the | character.